Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "Far be it for me to tell you your business, Jackson," He said, mildly "But where I'm from, an officer of your notoriety being the subject of town gossip about the way she went home with a married couple last night is called 'bringing the service into disrepute'."

 Rylee cleared her throat.
-"Ah...That, uh, got around did it?"
+"Ah...
+That, uh, got around did it?"

 "It's a small town."
 Powell said, drily.
 "Fortunately for you, it's also a liberal one.
 Think most of 'em are envious rather'n scandalized."